griffin-woodson/challenge-horiseon/README.md

 * Changed all instances of .header to just header.

-* Changed .header div, .header div ul, and .header div ul li (Lines 27, 35, and 39 in sample code respectively) to header nav, header nav ul, and header nav ul li.
+* Changed ".header div", ".header div ul", and ".header div ul li" (Lines 27, 35, and 39 in sample code respectively) to "header nav", "header nav ul", and "header nav ul li".

 * Reordered rules to follow order of appearance in index.html (i.e: moved .content rules to directly underneath .hero's rule, etc.).